Associate Professor of Moral Theology

 No courses-Faculty Writing Fellowship

 The Structures of Virtue and Vice (Washington D.C.: Georgetown University Press, 2021).

 “How Many Heart Valves Is One Person Owed?
-The Ethics of Multiple Value Transplants for Patients with IVDU-Induced Endocarditis,” Journal of the Society of Christian Ethics 40, no. 1 (forthcoming, Spring, 2021).
+The Ethics of Multiple Valve Transplants for Patients with IVDU-Induced Endocarditis,” Journal of the Society of Christian Ethics 41 (2021): 149-167.

-“Social Structures and Public Health Ethics,” Ethical Challenges in Global Public Health: Climate Change, Pollution, and the Health of the Poor, ed.
-Philip J. Landrigan and Andrea Vicini (Wipf and Stock, forthcoming, 2021).
+“Social Structures and Public Health Ethics,” in Ethical Challenges in Global Public Health: Climate Change, Pollution, and the Health of the Poor, ed.
+Philip J. Landrigan and Andrea Vicini (Eugene, OR: Wipf and Stock, 2021), 84-95.

 “Virtue Ethics,” in T&T Clark Companion to Christian Ethics, ed.
 Tobias Winright (New York: T&T Clark, 2021), 59-70.

 “Guidelines for Rationing Treatment during the COVID-19 Crisis: A Catholic Approach,” Health Progress 101 (2020): 50-56, (reprinted in Japanese in Shingaku Digest 129 : 116-24).